In This Article

-Granting approvals is a necessary aspect of working with many DeFi services, as they require permissions to enable smart contracts that power interactions such as token transfers, trading, lending, borrowing, and various other fund manipulation activities on behalf of token owners.
+Providing approvals is an essential part of engaging with numerous DeFi services, as these platforms require permissions to activate the smart contracts that facilitate actions like token transfers, trading, lending, borrowing, and other financial activities on behalf of token holders.

 As explained above, token approvals, also known as permissions and allowances, enable smart contracts to perform many common types of interactions with cryptocurrencies, including delegation of financial transfers to certain smart contracts.
 This also facilitates the automation of activities executed according to predefined algorithms, such as pooling or swapping.
 Certain yield farming strategies may also require permissions for automated fund movements to maximize returns.